JamesLauYiWei2001/G-quadruplex-R-code/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Notes
-1. This repository is suitable for:
+1. This repository may be suitable for:
   - G-quadruplex stability studies
   - Ligand-induced DNA folding analysis
   - Supporting crystallisation decision-making
-  - Reuse or extension in structural or chemical biology projects 2.This codebase emphasises:
+  - Reuse or extension in structural or chemical biology projects

+2.This codebase emphasises:
   - Transparency of assumptions
   - Reproducibility
   - Physical interpretability of outputs
   - Clear separation between data processing, modelling, and visualisation

 3. Code is modular and may be adapted to related nucleic acid systems

 4. Figures generated are formatted for direct inclusion into reports or manuscripts
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------